Barracuda10/GTANoRandoms/README.md

   </li>
   <li>Due to game default set matchmaking on, it will automatically turn matchmaking back on while starting it and closing it.</li>
   <li>This program will not work when using VPN or proxy.</li>
-  <li>If randoms still join while matchmaking off, please click Options->Edit Hosts File, it will pop up a text file, <br>Then check following codes in picture showed below look exactly same in that text file.<br>Hint: Find and verify this code: "127.0.0.1 mm-gta5-prod.ros.rockstargames.com".<br>Make sure there is no "#" in front of it, if there is, delete all the "#" sign in front of the line contain "127.0.0.1 mm-gta5-prod.ros.rockstargames.com".<br>Or just simply delete entire line contain "127.0.0.1 mm-gta5-prod.ros.rockstargames.com", this program will automatically add a new one when starting it<br>
+  <li>If randoms still join while matchmaking off, please click Options->Edit Hosts File, it will pop up a text file, <br>Then check following codes in picture showed below look exactly same in that text file.<br>
+    Hint: Find and verify this code: "127.0.0.1 mm-gta5-prod.ros.rockstargames.com".<br>
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Make sure there is no "#" in front of it, if there is, delete all the "#" sign in front of the line contain "127.0.0.1 mm-gta5-prod.ros.rockstargames.com".<br>
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Or just simply delete entire line contain "127.0.0.1 mm-gta5-prod.ros.rockstargames.com", this program will automatically add a new one when starting it<br>
     <details>
       <summary>Click to see that picture</summary>
       <br>